7.62×39mm

-The 7.62×39mm (aka 7.62 Soviet, formerly .30 Russian Short) round is a rimless bottlenecked intermediate cartridge of Soviet origin.
-The cartridge is widely used due to the worldwide proliferation of Russian SKS and AK-47 pattern rifles, as well as RPD and RPK light machine guns.
+The 7.62×39 mm (also called 7.62 Soviet, formerly .30 Russian Short) round is a rimless bottlenecked intermediate cartridge of Soviet origin.
+The cartridge is widely used due to the global proliferation of the AK-47 rifle and related Kalashnikov-pattern rifles, the SKS semi-automatic rifle, and the RPD/RPK light machine guns.

-The AK-47 was designed shortly after WWII, later becoming the AKM because the production of sheet metal had issues when first initiated.
+The AK-47 was designed shortly after World War II, later becoming the AKM because the production of sheet metal receivers had issues when first initiated.
 This weapon is now the world's most widespread military-pattern rifle.
 The cartridge remained the Soviet standard until the 1970s.
 It was partly replaced in Soviet service by the 5.45×39mm cartridge, which was introduced with the new AK-74 rifle, and continues in service with the modernized current-issue Russian Armed Forces AK-74M service rifle, as well as the AK-12 rifle.
-In the 21st century the 7.62×39mm remains a common service rifle chambering, including for newly developed rifles like the AK-15.
+In the 21st century, the 7.62×39 mm remains a common service rifle chambering, including for newly developed rifles like the AK-15.

 History

 On July 15, 1943, the Technical Council of the People's Commissariat for Armaments (Техсовет Наркомата Вооружения) met to discuss the introduction of a Soviet intermediate cartridge.
-The Soviet planners also decided at this meeting that their new cartridge was to be used in a whole range of infantry weapons, including a semi-automatic carbine, a selective fire rifle, and a light machine gun.
+The Soviet planners also decided at this meeting that their new cartridge was to be used in a whole range of infantry weapons, including a semi-automatic carbine, a selective fire submachine gun (in modern terms, a select-fire weapon firing an intermediate cartridge is considered an assault rifle), and a light machine gun.
 The job of designing the Soviet intermediate cartridge was assigned to a committee led by chief designer N.M.
 Elizarov (Н.М. Елизаров), assisted by P.V.
 Ryazanov (П.В. Рязанов), B.V.
 Semin (Б.В. Семин), and I.T.
 Melnikov (И.Т. Мельников).
 Elizarov collaborated closely with some leading weapons designers, including Fedorov, Tokarev, Simonov, and Shpagin.
 About 314 cartridge designs were considered theoretically, before narrowing the selection down to eight models that were physically constructed and tested.
-Most of the development work on the new cartridge took place at OKB-44, which was soon thereafter renamed as NII-44, and which in 1949 was merged with NII-61, itself merged with TsNIITochmash in 1966.
+Most of the development work on the new cartridge took place at OKB-44, which was soon thereafter renamed as NII-44, and which in 1949 was merged with NII-61, itself merged with TsNIITochMash ("Central Scientific-Research Institute for Precision Machine Engineering") in 1966.

-A first variant of the new cartridge was officially adopted for service after completing range trials in December 1943; it was given the GRAU index 57-N-231.
+The first variant of the new cartridge was officially adopted for service after completing range trials in December 1943; it was given the GRAU index 57-N-231.
 This cartridge actually had a case length of 41 mm, so it is sometimes referred to as the 7.62×41.
 The bullet it contained was 22.8 mm long and had a core made entirely of lead.
 This bullet has a somewhat stubbier appearance than later 7.62×39 bullets, with its maximal radius being attained after only 13.01 mm from its tip, and it was lacking a boat tail.
 After some further refinements, a pilot production series of this cartridge began in March 1944.